shawnmckinney/fortress-abac-demo/README.md

  * Where `$TOMCAT_HOME` points to the execution env.

 -------------------------------------------------------------------------------
-## SECTION VI.
-Understand the security policy
+## SECTION V. Understand the security policy

 To gain full understanding, check out the file used to load it into the LDAP directory: [fortress-abac-demo-load-policy.xml](src/main/resources/fortress-abac-demo-load-policy.xml).